Dealing With Anxiety & Stress in the Age of the 24/7 News Cycle

 Not everyone who watches or reads a great deal of news will develop a mental health disorder, of course, but many people will experience some level of distress in relation to their news consumption.
 In 2016, a therapist coined the term “headline stress disorder” to describe the tension, worry, fear and sadness that arise from endless, negative news articles.6

 Relationship Between Stress and Addiction

-Stress, anxiety and depression are all associated with a risk of substance abuse.7 Being notified of what’s going wrong all throughout the day every day can motivate some people to reach for a drink or a drug to eases their worries or try to just forget about it all.
+Stress, anxiety, and depression are all associated with a risk of substance abuse.7 Being notified of what’s going wrong all throughout the day, every day, can motivate some people to reach for a drink or drug to ease their worries and just forget about it all.

 How to Cope with Anxiety Caused by the Media

 To break away from the cycle of breaking news:6

 - Set time limits.
 How long are you consuming news each day—one hour, two hours, 10 hours?
 You may not even realize how much time you’re dedicating to it if you regularly open news articles on your phone or tablet or view it on social media sites.
 To avoid overdoing it, set aside specific times of day (e.g., during your morning cup of coffee) to read or watch the news.